AshuOPragmatikosThrylos/LLD-Problems/OOPS/Aryan Mittal/notes.md

 - In that case the default constructor is not provided by Java.
 If we want we have to declare it explicitly

 3. What happens if u create an object of a subclass?
 Which constructor is called first?
-- parent class conatructor then subclass constructor --> ensures proper initialisation
+- parent class constructor then subclass constructor --> ensures proper initialisation

 4. What happens if a constructor is synchronized?
 - compilation error
 - Synchronization means no other thread should have simultaneous access.
 But before the complete execution of constructor the object (`this`) is not evcen created yet.
 And synchronization works by locking `this`.
-SO having synchronized in constructor is meaningless
+So having synchronized in constructor is meaningless

 5. Can a constructor be inherited?
 - No. If we need constructor of parent class from subclass we can call `super`